zalora/replicator/README.md

 About
 =====
 This is a utility to automate DB replication for
 MySQL database family.
-It is primary aimed for multi-source replication (MariaDB >= 10.0.1 and MySQL >= 5.7), but can be used for a single-source replication.
+It is primarily aimed for multi-source replication (MariaDB >= 10.0.1 and MySQL >= 5.7), but can be used for a single-source replication.